psychemedia/island-storynotes/worsley/epistles.md

 The *object* alter'd, the *desire* the same;
 I strictly followed Nature's liberal plan,
 And what she gave to me, bestow'd on Man.
 Blame on, ye Prudes!
-Aud censure those who may,
+And censure those who may,
 I'm quite regardless what the world can say.